BECOMING - MICHELLE OBAMA'S MESSAGE:

 'SHARE YOUR STORY, BE VULNERABLE AND BE BRAVE'

-Me and thousands of others.
-Women of color, muslimas, a couple of guys, white women, young, old. . . so many women.
+So I met Michelle Obama, me and thousands of others.
+Women of color, muslimas, a couple of guys, white women, young, older women. . .
+So Many Women.

 Think about how we will impact our society when each one of us is brave and vulnerable, and we connect through our stories.

-The other reason I was moved was that - just last week - I changed the name of the Wonderfully Weird Academy into Brave Branding Academy and it comes with a Brave Brand Manifesto.
+The other reason I was touched so deeply was that - just the week before - I had changed the name of my Business & Branding Membership into Brave Business Academy and had written my a Brave Brand Manifesto.

 Hearing my manifesto so beautifully reflected in Michelle Obama's words made my heart sing.

-READ MICHELLE OBAMA'S ANSWER.
+READ MICHELLE OBAMA'S WORDS.
 AND REFLECT ON THE POWER OF YOUR OWN STORY, YOUR VOICE, YOUR BRAVENESS AND YOUR VULNERABILITY

 Because the truth is is that we don't all hear our stories told in a profound way, and in that way that creates a level of invisibility.
 So we hide ourselves.